For a list of all publications, please see here.

 ProGeM: A framework for the prioritisation of candidate causal genes at molecular quantitative trait loci.

-Stacey D, Fauman EB, Ziemek D, Sun BB, Harshfield EL, Wood AM, Butterworth AS, Suhre K & Paul DS#
+Stacey D, Fauman EB, Ziemek D, Sun BB, Harshfield EL, Wood AM, Butterworth AS, Suhre K & Paul DS

 Quantitative trait locus (QTL) mapping of molecular phenotypes such as metabolites, lipids and proteins through genome-wide association studies (GWAS) represents a powerful means of highlighting molecular mechanisms relevant to human diseases.
 However, a major challenge of this approach is to identify the causal gene(s) at the observed QTLs.
 We present a novel analysis framework for the ‘Prioritisation of candidate causal Genes at Molecular QTLs’ (ProGeM), which incorporates biological domain-specific annotation data alongside genome annotation data from multiple repositories.
-We rigorously assessed the performance of ProGeM using a reference set of metabolite QTLs, and provided a systematic benchmarking analysis of different functional annotation data sources.
+We rigorously assessed the performance of ProGeM using a reference set of metabolite QTLs and provide a systematic benchmarking analysis of different functional annotation data sources.

 Neutrophil-mediated IL-6 receptor trans-signaling and the risk of chronic obstructive pulmonary disease and asthma.